M3 Total Wellness

 Why it matters

-Recovery is when adaptation occurs.
+Recovery is where adaptation happens.

-Post-exercise nutrition helps:
+Post-workout nutrition helps:

 • replenish glycogen